Why Is My Dog Or Cat Sneezing?

 The amino acid, l-lysine, seems to help many cases of herpes1/rhinotracheitis resolve.
 This amino acid is thought to reduce the amount of another amino acid, arginine, that is present in the cat’s body.
 Arginine is thought to be necessary for herpes virus to reproduce.
 The suggested lysine dose is 250-500 mg per day sprinkled on canned cat food.
 Some give this supplement until the acute flare-up has resolved.
 But many cat owners continue the supplement indefinitely.
 Lysine can be purchased at health food stores.
 Pick a brand that is propylene glycol-free.

-Sometimes, nasal corticosteroid spray (such as Nasocort®) are helpful to dogs and cats with chronic nasal problems that lead to sneezing (chronic rhinitis).
+Sometimes, nasal corticosteroid spray (such as Nasocort® that contains triamcinolone) are helpful to dogs and cats with chronic nasal problems that lead to sneezing (chronic rhinitis).
 Be cautious when using these over the counter products without the council of your veterinarian.
 Placing a few drops of an ophthalmic or nasal saline rinse into the pet’s nostrils three times a day might also help if your pet will put up with that.
-Some owners find antihistamines like Benadryl (diphenhydramine) help.
-(Remember to only give pets doses that are appropriate for there weight.
+Some owners find antihistamines like North American-formulated Benadryl® (diphenhydramine) help.
+Remember to only give pets doses that are appropriate for there weight.
 Also the UK/European Benadryl® formula is not the same as the one sold in America.
 I am only acquainted with the North American formula. (read here)

 Foreign bodies that have lodged in the nose require different treatment.
 With time, the drainage from such objects becomes thick and yellow-greenish in color.
 The drainage is sometimes pinkish with blood.